valermor/pages/README.rst

 Design
 ======

-The design revolves around the three key concepts:
+The design revolves around three key concepts:

 -  the `Page <https://github.com/Skyscanner/pages/blob/master/pages/page.py>`_ class
 -  page `traits <https://github.com/Skyscanner/pages/blob/master/pages/traits.py>`_
 -  the `UIComponent <https://github.com/Skyscanner/pages/blob/master/pages/ui_component.py,>`_ class

-As usual, the best way to learn how to use it is to start from coding.
+As usual, the best way to learn how to use it is to start coding.

 Example
 -------

-We want to create UI tests for this page http://the-internet.herokuapp.com/login.
+We want to create UI tests for this page: http://the-internet.herokuapp.com/login.

-This is a login page that, on successful authentication takes to a secure area page.
-We want to write a test that loads the login page and execute authentication.
+This is a login page that, on successful authentication, takes to a secure area page.
+We want to write a test that loads the login page and executes authentication.
 We will create two page objects.
 All the examples are in the
 `samples <https://github.com/Skyscanner/pages/tree/master/samples>`__
 folder.